 So what is wrong with the GDP?

-The SCP Report captures the losses caused by Social Contract, where in the past 60 years the World GDP has reported only one -1% year.
+In the past 60 years, the World GDP has reported only one -1% year.
 2008 was as severe a financial year as we have seen since 1929 – and yet GDP recorded -1%.

 The GDP says your government is doing a great job.